 “Oliver Griffiths has a passion for football, film, video games and technology.
 He can be found at Tillison Consulting running a number of clients’ digital marketing campaigns across all sectors and platforms.“

 It’s simple, to the point, and brings more personality to the post.

-As well as being informative, blogs are also link-building havens thanks to the endless opportunities to add links throughout your posts.
+Most websites nowadays will have a dedicated blog section.
+This can be a place that shares the latest news about the business or industry, or offers up helpful tips on a given subject.As well as being informative, blogs are also link-building havens thanks to the endless opportunities to add links throughout your posts.
 You are then able to encourage linking to them, and so the link-building cycle grows!
 Bear in mind that the better the content and social activity for the content the more backlinks you will attract.
 Once you have a variety of posts, you are then able to ask competitors to add links to them on their site, and so the link-building cycle grows!